sanskrit/sanskrit.github.io/content/groups/hindu-vidyA/_index.md

 +++

 ## Intro
-- Hindu vidyA is an [email stream](https://groups.google.com/g/hindu-vidya/) to facilitate scholarship which aims to further Hindu interests.
+- Hindu vidyA is an [email stream](https://groups.google.com/g/hindu-vidya/) to facilitate scholarship which aims to further Hindu interests (including Hindu dominance in India).
 - Target engagement:
   - People who profess to further Hindu interests - whatever their views.
   - Other people - so long as they eschew anti-hindu activities here (in favor of areas of common interest).